Things to do in Little India Singapore

 Learn more about the Indian community through free events & exhibitions

-If you’ve always been intrigued by the sight of kavadi-bearers having multiple piercings during Thaipusam or the ritual of Theemithi AKA firewalking, here’s your chance to find out more.
-The Indian Heritage Centre offers a glimpse into the history of the Indian community in Singapore.
+If you’ve always been intrigued by the sight of kavadi-bearers having multiple piercings during Thaipusam or the ritual of Theemithi, AKA firewalking, here’s your chance to find out more.
+The Indian Heritage Centre in Little India offers a glimpse into the history of the Indian community in Singapore.

-Permanent galleries at the centre feature ancient sculptures, ceremonial artefacts, and plenty of stories of early migrants.
+The permanent exhibition titled Indians in Singapore: Past & Present at levels 3 and 4 features ancient sculptures, ceremonial artefacts, and plenty of stories of early migrants.
 One of the highlights is a wooden frame of a Chettinad residence with intricate carvings of figures and motifs.
-There are also free guided tours daily from Tuesdays to Sundays.
+The exhibition is free for locals and permanent residents, and there are also free guided tours daily from Tuesdays to Sundays.

 7. Leong San See Temple